 In addition to the above organizations, several individual businesses and organizations contribute their own resources in promoting their establishment and their connection to Downtown Aurora.
-Two of the organizations that contribute to downtown visitor attraction is the Aurora Farmer's Market and The Armoury that regularly draw attention to the area.
+Some of the organizations that contribute to downtown visitor attraction include the newly opened Aurora Town, the Aurora Cultural Centre, Aurora Public Library, the Aurora Farmer's Market and The Armoury, which collectively draw attention and thousands of visitors to the area.
 Other area entrepreneurs host their own events and see themselves as promoters of the downtown area as opposed to promoters of the specific boundary of the BIA.